lamont-cookbooks/sk_ruby/README.md

 This will compile ruby-2.1.0 with rubygems 2.2.1 and the listed gems pre-installed.
 It will use the "mybucket" s3 bucket to store and retrieve the compiled rubygems package.
 The resultant package will install in /opt/ruby-2.1.0/bin/ruby.
-I've pulled the AWS creds out of an encrypted data bag as a best-practices example.
+I've pulled the AWS creds out of an encrypted data bag as an example of best practices, you don't have to use one.

 ``` ruby
 my_gems = %w{ bundler rake fpm pry thor puma unicorn thin webrick }